AdobeDocs/marketo.en/help/marketo/product-docs/account-based-marketing/using-personas.md

 ## Persona Filters {#persona-filters}

-##### Use persona filters in a smart list to market to a specific group of people. {#use-persona-filters-in-a-smart-list-to-market-to-a-specific-group-of-people}
+1. Use persona filters in a smart list to market to a specific group of people.

 ![](assets/one-b.png)